 Mixing alcohol with marijuana may seem harmless, but for many people, it becomes a problem they don’t know how to control.
 Fortunately, Vertava Health provides personalized treatment programs for those who need help getting off alcohol and marijuana.

-Our treatment facilities center around a comprehensive care model, which includes both traditional and alternative therapies.
+Our alcoholism treatment facility center around a comprehensive care model, which includes both traditional and alternative therapies.
 Patients who attend our treatment centers benefit from services including medical detoxification, dialectical behavioral therapy (DBT), group counseling, and wilderness therapy sessions.

-Each of these tracks is designed to not only help people recover from addiction, but to learn new ways to relax and enjoy life.
+Each of these tracks is designed to not only help people recovery from marijuana addiction, but to learn new ways to relax and enjoy life.

 People who struggle with anxiety or depression may have been using alcohol and marijuana to mask negative feelings.
 In Vertava Health’ rehab programs, patients find healing in treatment that is specially designed for co-occurring disorders.
 These specialized therapies may include mindfulness and stress-management techniques, which are proven to boost mood and energy levels.